HuidaeCho/grass-lfp-deprecated/README.md

 I developed this module because the longest flow path tool in the ArcGIS ArcHydro toolbox was not able to process one of my study areas.
 It took forever to generate outputs in ArcGIS, so I needed a way to generate longest flow paths at multiple monitoring points (name for outlet points in ArcHydro) in GRASS GIS.

+This shell script is deprecated by the new [r.lfp]((https://grass.osgeo.org/grass74/manuals/addons/r.lfp.html)) addon, which supports multiple outlets.

 ## How to import the flow direction raster from ArcGIS

 In ArcGIS, export the flow direction raster to fdr.tif.